-Teenagers are full of life and surprises.
-As they grow in independence, it is important that they receive support, guidance, and direction to successfully and meaningfully chart their paths.
-High school learning is important and provides a valuable grounding for the future.
+As teenagers grow in independence, it is important that they receive support, guidance, and direction to successfully chart their paths - by day, by month, and by year.
+Meaningful and genuine connections are especially important in the midst of the COVID-19 pandemic.
+What they learn while at high school provides a valuable grounding for the future.
 At TDChristian, we surround our students with a staff and teachers who love the Lord, are passionate about their responsibilities, and want the best for their students.
-Together, with families and in community, we provide Christian education so that our students learn for service in the light of God's Word.
+Together, with families, and in community, we provide Christian education so that our students learn for service in the light of God's Word.
 Our desire is to help them grow in empathy, respect and discernment.
 We trust God to bless our efforts as learners - as we go about our daily tasks as students, educators, parents or guardians.

-This is your school; this is our school.
-Throughout this year, in praise or concern, let us interact in ways that are honest, helpful and encouraging.
-If you, as a student, parent or guardian, have a suggestion or idea on how we can better achieve our focus, connect with us in person, by e-mail, phone or via letter.
-Let's work together!
+Throughout this year, in praise or concern, let us interact in ways that are honest, helpful, and encouraging.
+Feel free to connect with us in person, by e-mail, phone, or via letter.
+You count on us, we count on you.